LaazAlae/AlaeAutomatesAPI/API_DOCUMENTATION.md

-# Document Processing API - Complete Documentation
+# AlaeAutomates API - Complete Documentation

 ## **What This API Does**

-This API provides two main services:
+This API provides three main services:

 ### Statement Processing
 Processes PDF bank statements and matches company names against a Do Not Mail (DNM) list from an Excel file.
 It automatically extracts company information from PDF pages and determines which companies should be excluded from mailings.

 ### Invoice Processing
 Extracts invoice numbers from PDF files and splits them into separate documents based on invoice number patterns (P/R followed by 6-8 digits).

+### Credit Card Batch Processing
+Processes Excel files with credit card data and generates enhanced JavaScript automation code for Legacy Edge browsers.
+Automatically cleans data, removes headers and totals, and creates robust automation scripts with safety checks.

 ### **Statement Processing Features:**
 - **Extracts company names** from PDF bank statements using OCR and text parsing